howchen217/haochengyang-portfolio/docs/projects/liondancer.md

 ## Pacing

-At first, the boss didn't have any transition between attacks.
+The boss also needed transitions between attacks.
+At first, it didn't have any, resulting it to attack one after another.

+## Earthquake